-It’s a region in the south of Spain that serenades any visitor with a tide of magnificent architecture, natural beauty and sumptuous cuisine.
-I feel happier just thinking about it.
+Andalucia in the south of Spain serenades visitors with a tide of magnificent architecture, natural beauty and sumptuous cuisine.
+Within this region is the ‘Golden Triangle of Andalucia’, which weaves together Granada, Córdoba and Seville.

 This route is good for you if…

 You’re hankering to experience a blend of cultures, rich history, inspiring monuments, delicious food and fabulous weather.
 This route delivers that right from the get go until the very end.
+I can’t emphasis enough the mesmerising architecture and the sheer variety of styles which include Gothic, Renaissance, and Moorish architecture.

 It’s also worth noting that you can do this rail journey the opposite way around by starting in Seville and ending in Granada.
 The only reason I opted to begin in Granada was simply because the flight times were better and cheaper.
 Though in my opinion, I think Seville is the perfect place to end the trip since it’s larger and there’s a bit more to do and see.
+Go out with a bang as they say.

 Break-down of train journeys